kevinbburns/Fedora_SOC_Audit_Checker/README.md

 6. **SELinux Status:** Checks if SELinux is enabled, which adds a mandatory access control (MAC) security layer.

-7. **Password Policy Checks:** Checks the password expiration and complexity policies for user accounts.
+7. **Password Policy Checks:** Check user account password expiration and complexity policies.

 8. **Intrusion Detection (Suricata):** Verifies that the Suricata Network Intrusion Detection System (NIDS) is active and running.

-9. **File Integrity Monitoring (AIDE):** Runs AIDE to check the integrity of important system files, ensuring they haven’t been tampered with.
+9. **File Integrity Monitoring (AIDE):** Runs AIDE to check the integrity of essential system files, ensuring they haven’t been tampered with.

 10. **Auditd Status:** Verifies that auditd, the system auditing daemon, is running.